 Center for General Education

-I have taught at several of the educational institutions in the Jacksonville, Florida area including both Edward Water's College in Jacksonville and Bethune Cookman University in Daytona Beach, Florida.
+Dr. Carter has taught at several of the educational institutions in the Jacksonville, Florida area including both Edward Water's College in Jacksonville and Bethune Cookman University in Daytona Beach, Florida.